Leaders in Sustainability Certificate Program

 The air hummed with chatter as about 75 graduate students filled a room in the Anderson School of Management Tuesday night to learn about an expanding sustainability program at UCLA.

-The Institute of the Environment and Sustainability’s Leaders in Sustainability program, in its fourth year of operation, is vying to reach out to a growing pool of interested students about its environmental-emphasis certification program.
+The Institute of the Environment and Sustainability’s Leaders in Sustainability program, in its fifth year of operation, is vying to reach out to a growing pool of interested students about its environmental-emphasis certification program.

 The program is meant to supplement existing graduate programs on campus through its certificates, said Eric Agar, a graduate student in urban and regional planning.